mrochon/b2csamples/Policies/MultiTenant/Readme.md

 ```

 #### API
-1. Register an application in your B2C tenant to manage authorization to the REST API
+1. Register two applications in your B2C tenant as described above:

     a.
-Expose two API permissions: User.Read and User.Invite.
+In the first registration (through the B2C blade), expose two API permissions: Members.Read.All and User.Invite.
 Use *https://yourtenant.onmicrosoft.com/mtrest* as Application ID URI.

     b.
-Give **application** permissions to Graph API: Group.ReadWrite.All, GroupMember.ReadWrite.All, User.Read.All

-    c.
-Create a secret (store it in the API configuration as *ClientCreds:ClientSecret*)
+In the second registration (through the AAD blade), give **application** permissions to Graph API: Directory.Read, Group.ReadWrite.All.
+Create a secret for this app and store its configuration in the *ClientCreds* property of the appSettings.json (store the secret in the API configuration as *ClientCreds:ClientSecret*)

     d.
 Create another secret, store it in the API configuration as *Invitation:SigningKey* **and** as *InvitationSigningKey* in your b2C tenant).
-You can then delete it from the application's secrets.

-2. Modify appsettings.json as appropriate to your configuration

-    a. details of the certificate created above (B2C step)

-    b. details of the application registered above

-3. Deploy to a publicly accessible url
-4. Provide the deployed application with the public key of the certificate created above and make it required for authentication to the app
-5. Exclude */tenant/oauth2* path from certificate requirement
+2. The public component of the certificate created in the B2C setup step above should be provided to the deployed REST app.
+If deploying to Azure Web Apps, set WEBSITE_LOAD_CERTIFICATES to '*'.
+Also, in the General Settings, specify the Cerificate exclusion Path as /tenant/oauth2 (these APIs are not called by the IEF policies but only by the UI application).

 6. Enable CORS for the origin of your SPA app url

 #### Custom journeys